asperham/Parts-Crib/README.md

 The VCNL 4010 has a SCL and a SDA pins which we will connect to the I2C pin on the 4010 which are B6 and B7 respectively.
 The we can connect an LED to one of the output pins on the STM32 such as A1.
 The connections and setup will be covered on further detail in the Mechanocal Assembly section of this manuel.

 # Materials Required
-The materials requred for this project are the STM32, a V2 link, the VCNL 4010, an LED, a resisor, PCB, and materials for 3D printing.
+The materials requred for this project are the STM32, a V2 link, the VCNL 4010, an LED, a resisor, PCB, M3 machine screws, and materials for 3D printing.
 You can refer to the following budget for materials:

 ![Image of Budget](https://raw.githubusercontent.com/asperham/Parts-Crib/master/Images/Budget%20pic.png)